 Rick Grimes died during surgery, and The Walking Dead is a Valhalla-like afterlife where he must prove that he is worthy of entering an Asgard-like afterlife.

-- Alternatively, it's his personal hell.
+Alternatively, it's Rick's personal hell.

 The comics will use Take Us Back's bite cauterization revelation to save characters.